 - Tiny cover display is almost useless

 When it comes to the limited selection of foldable phones, the Samsung Galaxy Z Flip is the best of the bunch.
 It doesn’t offer the same level of quality and value as a normal non-folding smartphone, but that’s not what we’re evaluating here.
-If you are really looking for a flip phone setting aside the specifications then it the best you will get at this point of time.
+If you are really looking for a flip phone setting aside the specifications then it is the best you will get at this point in time.

-As far as a foldable goes, it offers the best combination of features and quality while limiting the compromises.
+As far as a foldable goes, it offers the best combination of features and quality while limiting compromises.
 When it’s open, it operates mostly like the Galaxy S10+ — and then you can fold it in half to a more compact size to better fit in your pocket or bag.
 Being familiar and normal is a feature in this case when you get the extra benefits of having a folding display on top of it all.